 We now move on to examine security.
-In our protocol, each quantum computation unit is performed by a single party, so attacks during the computation step would only ruin the authentication code held by the attacker.
-The attacker will ultimately be identified when asked to transmit the message in a subsequent AQA.
-As a result, a protocol combining IE, AQA, and computation can achieve MPQC while maintaining PVIA security.
+In our protocol, the parties' inputs are gathered towards $\Pc_1$, and the quantum computation is solely performed by $\Pc_1$.
+Thus, only $\Pc_1$ can launch an effective attack.
+The attack would ruin $\Pc_1$'s ciphertext, and $\Pc_1$ would ultimately face an authentication error when transmitting the ciphertext with AQA.
+In this case, the classical MPC that runs the audit algorithm can publicly output $\Pc_1$ as malicious.
+As a result, our protocol achieves MPQC while maintaining PVIA security.

-The protocol sketch of our preprocessing MPQC-PVIA is as follows.
-First, all parties execute IE so that a delegated party \footnote{There could be multiple delegated parties, but here we assign only one party for clear presentation.}, say $\Pc_1$, obtains the authenticated joint input.
-Next, $\Pc_1$ performs computation instructed by classical MPC and executes AQA to send the authenticated outputs back.
-Finally, the classical MPC reveals the authentication keys to each party, and each party decodes its output.
-Whenever AQA fails, the classical MPC publicly outputs the sender's identity and halts the protocol.

-\paragraph{MPQC-PVIA} Next, we show how to obtain an MPQC-PVIA protocol by combining our preprocessing MPQC-PVIA with the MPQC-SWIA protocol of \cite{ACC+21} and removing the trusted setup assumption.
-However, we must restrict ourselves to computing circuits with only private outputs.
-In this case, public verifiability only applies to verifying the malicious identity.